KierratyskeskusProject/kierratyskeskus-app/README.md

     #Windows:
     https://github.com/JoFrhwld/FAVE/wiki/Sox-on-Windows
-### ImageSnap
+### ImageSnap/ FSWebcam
-    It is required to install imagesnap in order to take photos trough web cam (Mac OS)
+    It is required to install Imagesnap (MAC) or FSWebcam(Linux) in order to take photos trough web cam.
 ### Key
 If you don't have Google Credentials, you can go to [cloud.google.com](https://cloud.google.com).
 Go to console and enable `Cloud Speech API` and `Cloud Vision API`.